 A task analysis in human factors is a process that systematically breaks down the device use process into discrete sequences of tasks.
-It allows researchers to more fully understand what is required of the user to successfully use the product.
+It allows researchers to more fully understand what the user must do to successfully use the product.
 In this way, task analyses end up providing the groundwork for not only formative and validation studies, but also the root cause analysis and even parts of final reporting on the back end.

 What is a use-risk analysis?

-A use-risk analysis is a process used to identify, analyze, and mitigate risks associated with the use of a device.
+A use-risk analysis is a process which can help identify, analyze, and mitigate risks associated with the use of a device.
 The process includes identifying potential errors made by the user and the corresponding risk of those errors, which could be anything from no harm at all, to serious injury, or even death.
 Completing a use-risk analysis is crucial to the designation of critical and non-critical tasks associated with using the device.

 What is a 510(k) submission?